Asia Pacific Tax Hub

 The Asia Pacific Tax Hub on domestic resource mobilization (DRM) and international tax cooperation (ITC) provides an open, inclusive, and pan-regional tax platform for:

-The Asia Pacific Tax Hub is promoting the Sustainable Development Goals (SDGs) and the ITC initiatives, such as the Global Forum on Transparency and Exchange of Information for Tax Purposes and the Inclusive Framework on BEPS.
-The Asia Pacific Tax Hub will also assist each developing member country to define different domestic resource mobilization and international tax cooperation goals, including: (i) a medium-term revenue strategy, in coordination with the Platform for Collaboration on Tax; and (ii) a road map for digitalization of tax administrations, which facilitates the introduction of digital tools.
+The Asia Pacific Tax Hub is promoting the SDGs and the ITC initiatives, such as the Global Forum on Transparency and Exchange of Information for Tax Purposes and the Inclusive Framework on BEPS.
+It will also assist each developing member country to define different DRM and ITC goals, including: (i) a medium-term revenue strategy, in coordination with the Platform for Collaboration on Tax; and (ii) a road map for digitalization of tax administrations, which facilitates the introduction of digital tools.
 The synergy created through collaboration and coordination with development partners will ensure strong value addition and effectiveness in the implementation of necessary reforms.

-Technical assistance to be provided under the umbrella of the Asia Pacific Tax Hub will be conceptualized, developed, and implemented through close collaborative efforts among development partners and developing member countries.
+Technical assistance to be provided under the umbrella of the Asia Pacific Tax Hub will be conceptualized, developed, and implemented through close collaborative efforts among development partners and DMCs.
 Joint knowledge products could also be produced, using a bespoke approach that is sensitive to the unique challenges posed by different operating environments.
 The synergy created in this approach will guarantee strong value added and effective implementation of the reforms.

 The use of technologies will help tax administrations by promoting effective, timely, and corruption-free delivery of public services to support greater accountability.
 These relatively new approaches across the region will be incorporated into the country-specific medium-term revenue strategies and promoted by the collaborative efforts among DMCs.